In a ground-breaking decision, the Hong Kong Court in Re CW Advanced Technologies Limited HKCFI 1705 explains:

 The holding company, CW Group Holdings Limited (“CWG”), is incorporated in the Cayman Islands and listed on the Hong Kong Stock Exchange.

-The CW Group’s financial indebtedness consists primarily in bank and bond debts, governed by Singapore and Hong Kong law.
+The CW Group’s financial indebtedness consists primarily of bank and bond debts, governed by Singapore and Hong Kong law.

 All of the Company’s bank debt is governed by Hong Kong law.